priscillasp/Amazon_Tab_Transformer/README.md

-# Amazon Discount Prediction Using TabTransformer and Sentence Transformer
+# Amazon Discount Prediction AI Model

 ## Project Overview
 This project set out to build a model that predicts **discount percentages** for Amazon products.
 The initial goal was to use **TabTransformer**, an AI model that learns from both **categorical** and **numerical data**, to predict **new prices after discount**.
 However, after experimenting with the data and debugging through various stages, I shifted focus to predicting the **discount percentage**, which provided better results.